Morinville finalizes budget, sees 4 per cent tax increase - FortSaskOnline.com

-Taxes are going up again in Morinville.
+Taxes are going up in Morinville.

-Council finalized the 2019 budget, which included a tax hike of 4 per cent.
+Council finalized the 2019 budget, which included a tax hike of four per cent.
 They also introduced a split, non-residential rate for commercial industrial assessments, which will increase by a factor of 1.1 over their residential rate.
 Their goal is to have that number increase to 1.5 over a five year period.

 "Council and admin have worked really hard to arrive at a budget with Morinville's long-term sustainability at heart and really tried to minimize the impact on local taxpayers," said mayor Barry Turner.